cggaurav/auction-system/README.md

 1. Check if local environment is setup well to run python
 2. Break out bidder/seller into a user class
-3. Better validation, eg bids are non zero, items names are lowercase for uniqueness, etc
+3. Better validation, eg bids are non zero, items names are lowercase for uniqueness, auction end time is greater than start time, etc

 ## Notes